Preamble

 &X-Gnarly=MR4VNDByOO4lJ1hYVn0joNm...

-The form data was even stranger:
+The form data was encrypted as well:

 username=7160767145626864646c692b666a68